The Wattage Myth vs. The Lumen Reality

 Frequently Asked Questions

 Q: Can I replace a 400W Metal Halide with a 100W LED?
 A: It depends on the efficacy.
 A 100W LED at 140 lm/W produces 14,000 lumens.
-A 400W MH produces about 20,000 "delivered" lumens after accounting for reflector losses.
-To match the light levels of a 400W MH, you typically need a 150W LED (approx. 21,000 lumens).
+A 400W MH produces roughly 20,000 "delivered" lumens after reflector losses.
+To match the light levels of a 400W MH, you typically need a 150W LED (approx. 21,000–24,000 lumens).

 YMYL Disclaimer: This article is for informational purposes only and does not constitute professional electrical engineering or financial advice.
 Lighting requirements vary significantly by local jurisdiction and specific application.
 Always consult with a licensed electrician and a certified lighting designer to ensure compliance with the National Electrical Code (NEC) and local building standards.